okta/okta-utils-swift/README.md

 ```

 ## Destinations
-Logging destinations should inherit from the `OktaLoggerDestinationBase` abstract class (See `OktaConsoleLogger` ).
+Logging destinations should inherit from the `OktaLoggerDestinationBase` abstract class (See `OktaLoggerConsoleLogger` ).

 Override the `log()` method with